jmbannon/ytdl-sub/docs/source/guides/getting_started/first_config.rst

       "BBC News": "https://www.youtube.com/@BBCNews"

 Notice how we do not need to define ``tv_show_directory`` in the ``__preset__`` section like in prior examples.
-This is because our custom presets already do the work of defining it.
+This is because our custom presets do the work of defining it.

 Reference Custom Config in the CLI
 ----------------------------------